BrianYang2013/Journey/README.md

 * Finish Coursera DL course 3, Structuring Machine Learning Projects

 ## Aug 27, 2017
 * Finsih Couersera Google - Serverless ML with TF on GCP.
 I guess Google count KPI by video numbers, not the user experience.
 I don't run the code (and even some of the video).
-I'd rather find more updated use cases to practice.
-Go through the official document and turtorial is also a better option.
-Not suggest because
+I'd rather run more mature TF use cases.
+Go through the latest official document and turtorial is also a better option.
+Not suggest this course because
-    * Not update， python 2.7
+    * Not update， python 2.7 + TF 1.0
     * Too many small clips, should be 4 modules * 10 videos * 10 minutes each
     * GCP changed significantly, not easy to find the right button.
+Local docker issue
 * Will give myself a little break in next few weeks, take more hands on practice and run more examples.
 Choose direction:
     * DS(Python+Scikit Learn)
     * Continue my ML-hands on code
     * Kaggle (SVM/Random Forest/XGB, + Feature engineering)
     * DL(TF or caff2)
     * BioMedical/Genomic
     * CS231n

 # Lesson learn
 * Focus on core skills.
 * Practice, practice, practice.